eric-wang135/EMGSE/docs/index.md

 # 13 Noise
 13 types of noise are used to create testing data.
-6 of them are nonspeech noise and 7 are speech noise.
+7 of them are speech noise and the rest are nonspeech noise.

 ## Speech noise
+Speech noise with Mandarine and English is used.
 ### English talkers

 Noise type| Audio file|